slatedocs/slate/source/includes/_cb.md

 working_hours_tue_start	| <span class="label label-required">Required</span> Please only use allowed working hours formats such as 2:45 pm, Closed or N/A
 working_hours_tue_end | <span class="label label-required">Required</span> Please only use allowed working hours formats such as 2:45 pm, Closed or N/A
 working_hours_wed_start | <span class="label label-required">Required</span> Please only use allowed working hours formats such as 2:45 pm, Closed or N/A
+working_hours_wed_end | <span class="label label-required">Required</span> Please only use allowed working hours formats such as 2:45 pm, Closed or N/A
+working_hours_thu_start | <span class="label label-required">Required</span> Please only use allowed working hours formats such as 2:45 pm, Closed or N/A
 working_hours_thu_end | <span class="label label-required">Required</span> Please only use allowed working hours formats such as 2:45 pm, Closed or N/A
-working_hours_thu_start | <span class="label label-required">Required</span> Please only use allowed working hours formats such as 2:45 pm, Closed or N/A
+working_hours_fri_start | <span class="label label-required">Required</span> Please only use allowed working hours formats such as 2:45 pm, Closed or N/A
 working_hours_fri_end | <span class="label label-required">Required</span> Please only use allowed working hours formats such as 2:45 pm, Closed or N/A
-working_hours_fri_start | <span class="label label-required">Required</span> Please only use allowed working hours formats such as 2:45 pm, Closed or N/A
+working_hours_sat_start | <span class="label label-required">Required</span> Please only use allowed working hours formats such as 2:45 pm, Closed or N/A
 working_hours_sat_end | <span class="label label-required">Required</span> Please only use allowed working hours formats such as 2:45 pm, Closed or N/A
-working_hours_sat_start | <span class="label label-required">Required</span> Please only use allowed working hours formats such as 2:45 pm, Closed or N/A
+working_hours_sun_start	| <span class="label label-required">Required</span> Please only use allowed working hours formats such as 2:45 pm, Closed or N/A
 working_hours_sun_end | <span class="label label-required">Required</span> Please only use allowed working hours formats such as 2:45 pm, Closed or N/A
-working_hours_sun_start	| <span class="label label-required">Required</span> Please only use allowed working hours formats such as 2:45 pm, Closed or N/A
 special_offer |
 special_offer_description |
 special_offer_expiry_date |